Skip to content

 timeout_ms: 300000

-For a richer experience, see the macOS Companion app — a native Swift menu bar app that connects to the dashboard SSE endpoint with notifications, approval history, live countdown timers, and auto-reconnect.
+For a richer experience, see the macOS Companion app — a native Swift menu bar app that connects to the mobile management API stream with notifications, approval history, live countdown timers, snapshot reconciliation, and auto-reconnect.

 Telegram bot